opennext-io/onpc-provisioning/README.md

 Anyhow, all VMs will get provisioned with IPA image (Ironic Python Agent) and register automatically into ironic to wait for proper provisioning.

+IMPORTANT NOTE: if you have specified a value for openstack_release on the command line and not in the Ansible inventory file at step 2 above, you MUST add it to any of the command written in this paragraph for step 5.

 ### Step 6: OpenNext Bootstrap for final OSA deployment

 Now that your VM(s) is(are) available, you need to finalize some modifiations on